the-teachingRSE-project/competencies/competencies.md

 other RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
-These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life-long learning.
+These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life long learning.

 RSEs are also mentoring colleagues.
-This necessitates giving good advice that fits to a project's stage in its life-cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).
+This necessitates giving good advice that fits to a project's stage in its life cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).
 Research software often starts out as a tool to answer a personal research question and becomes more important when other researchers rely on it.
 Some